Liverpool rises as United falls into mediocrity

 There are plots and sub plots, doubts raised and questions answered, but in the short term at least the most important aspect of the game is that Liverpool won and, in so doing, moved back above Manchester City at the top of the table.
 Two games before the season’s halfway point, the title race remains very much alive.

 The result matters in that regard, but it also matters in terms of what it means for Jose Mourinho.
 Had his side hung on and United had recorded its third successive draw away to Liverpool, he would probably have regarded it as vindication for his setup.
-Two seasons ago, a 0-0 draw at Anfield seemed evidence that Mourinho was beginning to instil his ideas, that he could still frustrate an opponent in rampant form.
+Two seasons ago, a 0-0 draw at Anfield seemed evidence that Mourinho was beginning to instill his ideas, that he could still frustrate an opponent in rampant form.
 Last season, a 0-0 draw was a bafflement: United had been in good form whereas Liverpool had won one of its previous eight, and yet Mourinho had played cautiously and, in so doing, had effectively surrendered the title to Manchester City, as though he lacked the stomach for the fight.

 Here, the attempt was to frustrate an in-form Liverpool, to kill the game and absorb pressure.
 It was perhaps logical in the circumstances, but those suggest just how badly United is at performing.
 The gap between United and Liverpool is 19 points and after 17 games that is an extraordinary margin.